Very often parents ask me:” why is my child fighting sleep”? So, today I would like to share with you the four top reasons causing these struggles.

 When you try to put an overtired child to bed, his body experiences a chemical response.
 This response is cortisol and adrenaline rush to the system that just has two main functions: it makes it hard to fall asleep and it makes it hard to stay asleep.

 That’s why many parents struggle to put these overtired kids to sleep.
-I usually hear complains that it could take 1 to 3 hours to put their children to sleep, and even then, the little ones keep waking again frequently after.
+I usually hear complaints that it could take 1 to 3 hours to put their children to sleep, and even then, the little ones keep waking again frequently after.

 So, remember, the more tired the child becomes, the more wired he will be, and the more wired he is, the harder time he will have falling asleep.